carlesjove/collection_json_serializer/README.md

 ## Extensions

 Collection+JSON has a bunch of registered extensions that add functionality.
-Right now, some of them are ready for useage.
+Right now, some of them are ready for usage.

 #### Template Validation